 In discussing this case with the anesthesiologist the next day one area where I could have been more proactive was supplementing dextrose.
 I should have started the dextrose drip when the 3rd blood gas indicated a downward trend in the glucose.
 The low glucose and slow rate of dextrose delivery likely played a contributing role in the prolonged recovery of this patient.

-A copy of the anesthesia record should immediately follow the case report or be saved as a separate document.
+A copy of the anesthesia record should be saved as a separate document.

 ANESTHESIA RECORD